National Research Conference for Careers Practitioners

 10:40 – 11:20 Panel 1: Routes to Publication

-• Chair: Dr Joanne Caldwell (University of Salford; Perspectives: Policy and Practice in Higher Education)
+• Chair: Dr Joanne Caldwell (University of Salford / Perspectives: Policy and Practice in Higher Education)

-• Rish Baruah (University of Stirling; Phoenix/AGCAS)
+• Rish Baruah (University of Stirling; Phoenix, the AGCAS journal)

 • Dr Fiona Christie (NICEC)